 Laser Cutting: For accurate, complex cutting, lasers have an advantage over traditional saw or router cutting.
-Clean lines, safe smooth edges and varied patterns contribute to the design attractiveness of the finished piece.
+Clean lines, safe, smooth edges, and varied patterns contribute to the design attractiveness of the finished piece.
 This manual is a general guide for working with acrylic mirror sheet products.
-Because actual results vary with differences in operating conditions, thickness, color and composition of the mirror sheet, nothing contained herein can be construed as a warranty that acrylic mirrors will perform in accordance with these general guidelines.
+Because actual results vary with differences in operating conditions, thickness, color, and composition of the mirror sheet, nothing can be construed as a warranty that acrylic mirrors will perform in accordance with these general guidelines.

 Careless handling of the product can result in injury.
-The same precautions should be exercised when using acrylic mirror that are taken when fabricating glass, plastic, or wood to prevent accident or ingestion.
+The same precautions should be exercised when using an acrylic mirror when fabricating glass, plastic, or wood to prevent accidents or ingestion.

 Our recommendations, if any, for the use of this product are based on tests believed to be reliable.
-The greatest care is exercised in the selection of raw materials and in the manufacturing operations.
-However, since the use of this product is beyond the control of the manufacturer, no guarantee or warranty expressed or implied is made as to such use or effects incidental to such use, handling or possession of the results to be obtained, whether in accordance with the directions or claimed so to be.
-The manufacturer expressly disclaims responsibility therefore.
+The greatest care is exercised in selecting raw materials and manufacturing operations.
+However, since the use of this product is beyond the control of the manufacturer, no guarantee or warranty, expressed or implied, is made as to such use or effects incidental to such use, handling, or possession of the results to be obtained, whether following the directions or claimed so to be.
+The manufacturer expressly disclaims responsibility, therefore.
 Furthermore, nothing contained herein shall be construed as a recommendation to use.

 Shop Acrylic Mirror Sheet